ajedkrap/unnispick_test/README.md

 Make sure check which platform is available by run `flutter devices`.

-For Android, emulator configuration available at AVD section in Android Studio.
+For Android emulator, configuration available at AVD section in Android Studio.\
-For iOS, simulator configutation available in Xcode.
+For iOS simulator, configutation available in Xcode.

 Run the application to desired platform:

 ```
 flutter run
 ```

 UI inspired by [Mobile Authentication by Cosmin Ferecatu](https://dribbble.com/shots/17675798-Mobile-authentication/attachments/12832987?mode=media)